Mpire25/keep-focus/README.md

 5. Click "Add" or press Enter
 6. The site will now be blocked when you try to visit it

+**Via Standalone Page:**
+1. Click the Keep Focus extension icon in your toolbar
+2. Click the external link button (↗) in the top right corner to open the standalone page
+3. Use the sidebar to navigate to **"Blocked Sites"** (or it may already be selected)
+4. Follow the same steps as above

 ### Adding Time Limits (Screen Limits)

+**Via Popup:**
 1. Click the Keep Focus extension icon in your toolbar
 2. Switch to the **"Screen Limits"** tab
 3. Enter a domain or URL in the first input field